 What Causes Allergies?

 Almost anything can trigger allergies.
+Common culprits include:

-Your allergic reactions are unique to you.
+Your reactions are unique to you.
 For example, your body may have learned to be allergic to poison ivy from repeated exposure.

 You’re more likely to have allergies if you’ve had: